telliott99/MyMath/int-geometry/ellipse-area-vol.rst

 The next step is to recognize that :math:`f(x) = \sqrt{1-u^2}` is the equation of a circle.
 Since we are integrating over the first quadrant, the value of the area is just :math:`\pi/4`.
 The whole thing is :math:`\pi` and we pick up the factor :math:`ab` from outside to give :math:`A = \pi ab`.

-If you cannot see this, do a trig substitution.
+To actually compute this, do a trig substitution.
 If :math:`u` is the side opposite angle :math:`\theta`, and :math:`1` is the hypotenuse, then

 .. math::